PeoplePlusAI/Market-Side-Activities-MSA/README.md

 - How do we connect with potential investors and partners?

 **Activities**:
+1. Workshops on productionising LLMs.
-1. Advanced AI Learning Series and Challenge Competitions: Engage AI professionals and enthusiasts with educational and competitive events.
+2. Advanced AI Learning Series and Challenge Competitions: Engage AI professionals and enthusiasts with educational and competitive events.
 3. Activities: Challenge Competitions
-5. Hackathon
+4. Hackathon
+5. Product Showcases or breakdowns, etc.

 ## 2. Founders and Startups
 (Related to 1, but different enough to mention separately.)